-Construct the new bridges with bridge roadway widths that are equal to or greater than the approach roadway widths (traveled way plus shoulders) that are specified in Exhibit 4a.
+Construct the new bridges with roadway widths that are equal to or greater than the approach roadway widths (traveled way plus median and shoulders) that are specified in Exhibit 4a.
+There is an exception for cored slab and box beam bridge widths outlined in SCDOT Bridge Design Memorandum DM0120.
+For cored slab / box beam bridges used in conjunction with curving roadway geometry, the bridge width may be increased by one additional cored slab / box beam to meet minimum shoulder width requirements.